seanbreckenridge/exobrain/src/content/blog/managing-multiple-todo-txts.md

 Ive found this to be the least amount of mental overhead to create a new `todo.txt` file, which I see as more important than creating some very specific system with filters and tags which I can waste time fiddling with.

 Since my `~/Documents/` directory is synced with [syncthing](https://syncthing.net/), everything is automatically backed up and synced across my devices.

+Edit: I've since created a [script](https://sean.fish/d/todo-create-new-data-dir?redirect) that just generates that tiny file for me, so I can create new lists whenever I want.